Logo Voyage

 Do

-• West Indies Rum Distillery, which makes Malibu liqueur, is on North Brighton Rd.
-It was sold in 2017 to Maison Ferrand and tours are only by special arrangement.
+• Stade's West Indies Rum Distillery, which makes Malibu liqueur, is a mile north on North Brighton Rd.

 • Atlantis Submarines, Shallow Draught, +1 246 436 8929.
-Dive 150 ft below sea level in a real submarine - but with big wide windows for a great view of the marine life, corals and shipwrecks.
+Dive 150 ft below sea level in a real submarine, with big wide windows to view the marine life, corals and shipwrecks.
 Morning tours are recommended since the sea gets rougher as the day goes on, but they also do night dives.
 The standard tour is 45 min, allow two hours as a transfer boat takes you out to the sub.
-B$180 pp.
+Adult $120, child $60.

-• Scuba-diving: the island's scuba shacks are mostly based near sheltered Bridgetown, but will pick up from hotels along the south coast out to Oistins and the west coast up to Speightstown, and from the cruise ship terminal.
-There's a selection of reefs and wrecks around these coasts, so operators can vary the programme according to sea conditions.
+• Scuba diving: the island's scuba shacks are mostly based near sheltered Bridgetown, but will pick up from hotels along the south coast out to Oistins and the west coast up to Speightstown, and from the cruise ship terminal.
+There's a selection of reefs and wrecks around these coasts, so the programme varies with sea conditions.
 They all offer basic and specialty training courses, equipment hire, and packages for trained divers.
-For simplicity only the one- and two-tank prices are quoted below, but all have cheaper multi-dive packages.
+In 2026 typical prices are US$90 for a one-tank dive, $160 for two, with cheaper multi-dive packages.
 Diving is by small to medium boats, mostly two-tank dives, but from nearby sites they can drop off after a single dive.
 It's best to call ahead because when a cruise ship is in port, they may get booked out.
+They include West Side Scuba, Roger's Scuba Shack, G Fish, and Barbados Blue at Hilton Hotel.

-• Cricket: 3 Kensington Oval, President Kennedy Drive, +1 246 537 1600.
+• Cricket: 13.105-59.62262 Kensington Oval, President Kennedy Drive, +1 246 537 1600.
 West Indies play as a combined team for international games.
-These are staged across the Caribbean and will usually include games here, in a variety of formats.
-Barbados also plays as a nation in Caribbean tournaments, and Barbados Tridents play T20 in the Caribbean Premier League.
+These are staged across the Caribbean and usually include games here, in a variety of formats.
+Barbados also plays as a nation in Caribbean tournaments, and Barbados Royals play T20 in the Caribbean Premier League.
 For tickets see the West Indies Cricket website.
-The Oval, capacity 28,000, is sometimes used for other sports, rock concerts and so on but is primarily a cricket ground.
+The Oval, capacity 30,000, is sometimes used for other sports, rock concerts and so on but is primarily a cricket ground.
 It hosted its first international in 1895; in 2007 it was extensively redeveloped with the opening of the new "3 W's" stand and Sir Garfield Sobers Pavilion.
+OSM directions

-• Go to the races at Garrison Savannah Racetrack (one mile south of centre on Hwy 7).
+• Garrison Savannah Racetrack (one mile south of centre on Hwy 7).
 This is a six-furlong clockwise (right-hand turning) grass track for flat racing, on the former parade ground of the 18th- and 19th-century military base.
 Notable fixtures are the Barbados Gold Cup (late Feb/early Mar, 8.95 furlongs) and the "Triple Crown" of the Barbados Guineas (mid-April, 7.8 furlongs), Midsummer Creole Classic (early July, 9 furlongs) and Barbados Derby (early Aug, 10 furlongs).

 Buy